semgrep/bento/PRIVACY.md

 Personal data includes:

-* .git related information, such as: repository name, commit, git user name, git user email
+* .git related information, such as repository name, commit, git user name, and git user email
 * IP address
 * source code and context of findings
+* User email address (if the user provides it)

 ## Collected data